 When I travel, I love visiting old cemeteries.
 They’re not creepy (well, at least most of them) and are full of history and symbolism.
 The Kirkmichael Trust cemetery on the Black Isle in the Scottish Highlands has been doing some serious restoration work.
 Both with the church buildings and with recovering many of its medieval slabs from beneath the turf.
 Here’s more about our visit there.
-If you want more photos from the cemetery, I posted a small gallery here.
+If you want more photos from the cemetery, there’s a small gallery at the bottom of this post.

 Black Isle sounds like sort of a forbidding name.
 However, this part of the Scottish Highlands is neither black nor an island.
 Situated North of Inverness, it’s a peninsula.
 Attached to land but, mostly surrounded by water, it would have seemed like an island before the bridges were built.
 Its (former) dense forests earned it its designation of “Black.”If you’re driving the North Coast 500, the Black Isle is a bit off the designated path.
 However, it’s worth it if you have the time, particularly if you’re interested in Pictish history, its brewery, or, like me, old cemeteries.
 While there are many more cemeteries in the vicinity, the Kirkmichael Trust cemetery is special.
 Between 2016 and 2018, they’ve been doing extensive restoration work, including refurbishing old buildings and recovering medieval tomb slabs from beneath the turf.
 But if you have the time and are really into visiting cemeteries, you can travel the “Cromarty Firth Kirkyard Trail” mentioned in their leaflet.
 In the video below, you can see what kind of condition the church was in before restoration.https://player.vimeo.com/video/100102102The restored church now houses stones that once rested under the turf in the kirkyard.
 Some date back to medieval times, some from the 1700s.